mbezjak/vhdllab/README.md

 4. Create MySQL database named `vhdllab` with all privileges.
 Appropriate database structure is created automatically by Hibernate the first time that server application is started.
-Note that database name can be changed in `configuration.properties`.
+Database name can be changed in `configuration.properties`.

 5. Start build in *production* profile by executing these commands in a command